Haizard/mql5-bot/ConsolidatedTradingSystem_README.md

 This guide provides detailed instructions on how to implement the Consolidated Trading System, a comprehensive multi-strategy trading bot for MetaTrader 5.
 The system integrates several advanced trading strategies and risk management techniques to create a robust trading solution.

+## IMPORTANT: Single File Approach

+**This trading system must be implemented as a single file solution.** All components, strategies, and functionality should be contained within the `ConsolidatedTradingSystem_SingleFile.mq5` file.
+This approach offers several advantages:

+- Simplified deployment and installation
+- Easier maintenance and updates
+- No dependency issues between multiple files
+- Improved portability across different MT5 installations

 ## Features

 The Consolidated Trading System includes the following key features: